-The obligations under the aforementioned facilities, with the exception of the junior tranche loan facility under the Five Vessel Refinancing, are secured by a first priority mortgage over the vessels, a pledge of the share capital of the respective vessel owning companies and a first priority assignment of earnings related to the vessels (excluding the vessels participating in the Cool Pool), including charter revenue, management revenue and any insurance and requisition compensation.
-In relation to the junior tranche loan facility drawn under the Five Vessel Refinancing, this is secured by second priority mortgage and assignments.
-Obligations under the GasLog Partners Credit Facility are facilities guaranteed by the Partnership and GasLog Partners Holdings LLC, obligations under the Five Vessel Refinancing are guaranteed by GasLog, by the Partnership and GasLog Partners Holdings LLC for up to the value of the commitments relating to the Methane Alison Victoria, Methane Shirley Elisabeth and Methane Heather Sally and by GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels, obligations under the Legacy Facility Refinancing are guaranteed by GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels, while obligations under the fourth facility are guaranteed by GasLog and GasLog Carriers Ltd. The facilities include customary respective covenants, and among other restrictions the facilities include a fair market value covenant pursuant to which the majority lenders may request additional security under the facilities if the aggregate fair market value of the collateral vessels (without taking into account any charter arrangements) were to fall below 120% of the aggregate outstanding principal balance (with respect to the debt financing agreement entered into in October 2015, below 115% of the aggregate outstanding principal balance for the first two years after each drawdown and below 120% at any time thereafter).
-The Group was in compliance with the required minimum security coverage as of December 31, 2016.
+The obligations under the aforementioned facilities are secured by a first priority mortgage over the vessels, a pledge of the share capital of the respective vessel owning companies and a first priority assignment of earnings related to the vessels (excluding the vessels participating in the Cool Pool), including charter revenue, management revenue and any insurance and requisition compensation.
+Obligations under the GasLog Partners Credit Facility are facilities guaranteed by the Partnership and GasLog Partners Holdings LLC, obligations under the Five Vessel Refinancing are guaranteed by GasLog, by the Partnership and GasLog Partners Holdings LLC, obligations under the Five Vessel Refinancing are guaranteed by GasLog, by the Partnership and GasLog Partners Holdings LLC for up to the value of the commitments relating to the Methane Alison Victoria, Methane Shirley Elisabeth and Methane Heather Sally and by GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels, obligations under the fourth facility are guaranteed by GasLog Seattle and the Solaris and by GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels, while obligations under the fourth facility are guaranteed by GasLog.
+We Partnership and GasLog Partners Holdings LLC for up to the value of the commitments relating to the GasLog Greece and the GasLog Geneva and by GasLog Carriers Ltd. for up to the value of the commitments relating to the GasLog Greece and the GasLog Geneva and by GasLog Carriers Ltd. for up to the value of the commitments prevente, maining vessels.
+The facilities include customary respective covenants, and among other restrictions the facilities include a fair market value covenant pursuant to which the majority lenders may request additional security under the facilities if the aggregate fair market value of the collateral vessels (without taking into account any charter arrangements) were to fall below 120% of the outstanding principal balance of that vessel for closing date).
+On June 27, 2016, GasLog repurchased and cancelled NOK 588,000 (or \$70,677) of the outstanding NOK 2018 Bonds at a price of 103.0% of par value, resulting in a loss of \$2,120.
+Additionally, as a result of the repurchase, the unamortized bond fees and premium of \$1,836 were written off to profit or loss for the year ended December 31, 2016.
+The total outstanding balance of the NOK 2018 Bonds, after the follow-on issue and the partial repurchase amounted to NOK 412,000 (equivalent to \$49,522).
+On June 27, 2017, GasLog completed the repurchase of the outstanding balance of the NOK 2018 Bonds at a price of 103.0% of par value, resulting in a loss of \$1,459, for a total consideration of NOK 424,360 (\$70,783 at the swapped rate under the associated cross currency swaps).
+The aforementioned repurchase was considered an extinguishment of the existing NOK 2018 Bonds, and as a result, the unamortized bond fees and premium of \$283 (gain) were written off to profit or loss for the year ended December 31, 2017.